About our Instructors & Staff

 Currently, we are focused on producing seaweed wild-tending tours in Northern California.

-Instructor: Tanya Stiller
+Director and Instructor: Tanya Stiller

 Tanya Stiller has been teaching for over 25 years as a clinical herbalist, nutrition consultant, gardener, permaculturalist, and ethnobotanist.
 She received her Botanical Medicine certificate in 1994 from The Oregon School of Herbal Medicine, ran a tincture and lotion-making company called Pixie Plants and has since been teaching herbal and foraging classes in Oregon and the Bay Area.